M-watermelon/CTF-programs/README.md

 - cyberstart: headquarters and moon base. (denoted by L_ C_ or Level _ Challenge _)
 - ranges.io, limited time event by magnetic rock

 The code I wrote is definitely not the most efficient it could be, so I'll probably update them in the future.
 They all work to give the desired output though.
+This mainly applies to the advent of code ones.